hashicorp/terraform-provider-azurerm/website/docs/d/servicebus_queue_authorization_rule.html.markdown

 * `secondary_connection_string` - The Secondary Connection String for the ServiceBus Queue authorization Rule.

-* `alias_primary_connection_string` - The alias Primary Connection String for the ServiceBus Namespace, if the namespace is Geo DR paired.
+* `primary_connection_string_alias` - The alias Primary Connection String for the ServiceBus Namespace, if the namespace is Geo DR paired.

-* `alias_secondary_connection_string` - The alias Secondary Connection String for the ServiceBus Namespace
+* `secondary_connection_string_alias` - The alias Secondary Connection String for the ServiceBus Namespace

 ## Timeouts